WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/README.md

 With out-of-the-box support to commonly used network applications like SNTP, HTTP(S), MQTT(S) Calypso offers an easy and secure solution to any IoT application.

-It has an AT-style command interface on the standard UART and hence can be connected to any of the Feather microcontroller boards.
+It has an AT-style command interface on the standard UART and hence can be connected to any of the Feather micro-controller boards.
 The [Arduino](https://www.arduino.cc/) (C/C++) drivers and examples made available makes it easy to build a prototype to kick-start the application development.

-The Calypso WiFi FeatherWing board provides an easy to use platform for learning, experimenting and prototyping [cloud connectibity](lib/examples/../WE_CalypsoWiFiFeatherWing/examples/) applications.
+The Calypso WiFi FeatherWing board provides an easy to use platform for learning, experimenting and prototyping [cloud connectivity](lib/examples/../WE_CalypsoWiFiFeatherWing/examples/) applications.
 It offers easy access to the multiple cloud platforms which then provide the data storage, visualization and other advanced data analyses available in your chosen cloud.
 For more examples, please see [CalypsoSensorCombo](../CalypsoSensorCombo)

 The [**SDK**](we-online.com/wcs-software) can be accessed on Github at [eiSmart FeatherWing GitHub](/../../).